jupyterhub/grafana-dashboards/README.md

 **NOTE: ANY CHANGES YOU MAKE VIA THE GRAFANA UI WILL BE OVERWRITTEN NEXT TIME YOU RUN deploy.bash.
 TO MAKE CHANGES, EDIT THE JSONNET FILE AND DEPLOY AGAIN**

+## Upgrading grafonnet version

+The grafonnet jsonnet library is bundled here with [jsonnet-bundler](https://github.com/jsonnet-bundler/jsonnet-bundler).
+Just running `jb update` in the git repo root dir after installing jsonnet-bunder should bring you up to speed.